The Fence Post obituary: Jerrod Albert Samber

 Atwood, Colo.

 Jerrod Albert Samber, 50, of Atwood, Colo., died peacefully at his home after a courageous battle against cancer.
 While Jerrod had cancer, it never had him.
-Memorial services will be at 11 a.m.
-Saturday, March 14 at the NJC Event Center.
+Memorial services were held on March 14, 2020, at the NJC Event Center.

 Jerrod married Kayedeane Miller Sept.
 21, 2002, and the couple made their home in the Sterling, Colo., area.
 Jerrod’s pride and joy were his three children, Jaxson Bentley, age 13, Emmee Kayt, age 8, and Sophie Miller, age 8.
 Jerrod was completely involved with his children, diving into every interest they wanted to pursue, especially raising and showing livestock.
 He loved coaching Jaxson’s basketball team, and he was so dedicated to this group of boys, that he coached them up until just weeks before he died.